+Additionally, the company started drill programs in Capitao northern extension and in Divisa.
+In the latter soil geochemistry and trench results completed this quarter prompted the ongoing drill program.
 The exploration team is developing a strong pipeline of targets based on new geophysical interpretation, extensive soil geochemistry grid programs, trenching and geological traversing.
-As Q2 the company has mobilized 3 diamond rigs to maintain aggressive exploration in the newly defined targets.
+During Q2 the company had three rigs turning alternating between proximal to distal targets to Serra Alta.

-Divisa Target
+Divisa

 Divisa is located 12 km to the Northwest of Serra Alta.
-Cerrado exploration team advanced a trenching and soil program in Q1, defining several drilling targets.
-Geology is dominated by shear zones affecting volcano sedimentary and ultramafic sequences.
+The Cerrado exploration team advanced a trenching and soil program in Q1, defining several drilling targets.
+The geology is dominated by shear zones affecting volcano sedimentary and ultramafic sequences.
 Gold anomalies from soil samples extend along a corridor of approximately 10 km, between Bit 3 that includes as relevant interception 12m@ 1.99 Au g/t (hole FLD-01, see description below).
-Drilling started in Q2, first holes have confirmed quartz veining in sheared zones which surface projection includes core of soil/trenches anomalies and some artisanal mining pits (Garimpos)
+Drilling completed in Q2 confirmed quartz veining in sheared zones which surface projection includes core of soil/trenches anomalies and some artisanal mining pits (Garimpos)